nanocosmos/docs/docs/nanoplayer/nanoplayer_feature_customization.md

 ```

 > **Important**
-> If you create custom controls or other overlay elements make sure to set the z-index value > 1 to ensure they are positioned on top of the video layer.
+> If you create custom controls or other overlay elements make sure to set the z-index value > 10 to ensure they are positioned on top of the video layer.

 ### Style as an audio-only player

-To style the player as audio-only (without displaying the video element), it is enough to set the audioPlayer value to true in `config.style.audioPlayer`.
+To style the player as audio-only (without displaying the video element), it is enough to set the audioPlayer value to `true` in `config.style.audioPlayer`.

 ```javascript
 "style": {